Note: The next round of applications is expected to open on 1 February 2024.

 You will receive a response to the application in e-grant.dk.
 You will receive a message per. e-mail when there is a decision in e-grant.dk.

-For the application round with a deadline of 31 March 2022, pitch days will be held in weeks 24 and 25 and you will receive a final answer about the grant at the beginning of July.
+For the application round with a deadline of February 29 at 12:00 noon, pitch days will be held in weeks 19, 20 and 21 and you will receive a final decision on the grant at the end of May 2024.

 You will receive a letter of commitment in e-grant, this must be signed and accepted within 4 weeks.